mattyCharitan/mattyCharitan/README.md

 ## 🌟 Volunteering
 - Provided IT support and troubleshooting for friends and family, including resolving software glitches and performing OS installations.

-Feel free to get in touch with me via email or LinkedIn for collaborations and opportunities!
+Feel free to get in touch with me via LinkedIn for collaborations and opportunities!